BROADCAST EDUCATION AND DEVELOPMENT PROGRAM RULES AND GUIDELINES

 (last updated July 1, 2017)

 The Broadcast Education and Development program is designed to encourage Colorado broadcasters to participate in educational opportunities that advance their skills.
 The overall purpose of the scholarship fund is to foster continual development of Colorado’s radio and television workforce.
-The CBA has established a $15,000 annual fund to assist employees of CBA member stations with continuing education, training programs, conferences and other learning opportunities.
+The CBA has established a $15,000 annual fund to assist employees of CBA member stations with continuing education, training programs, conferences, online and virtual training, plus other learning opportunities.

 - Applicant must be a fulltime employee of a Colorado radio or television station.